markdryan/specasm/docs/specasm.md

 ### Strings

 Each .x file is limited to a total of 32 long strings and 128 short strings.
 Long strings are strings which are greater than 11 characters.
 Strings in this context refer to strings used in the string data directives, strings used for label names and strings used for comments.
 If you exceed the limit of short or long strings in a file you'll get an error.
-This means your limited to a maximum of 160 labels per file, and only if your file doesn't contain any comments or string data directives.
+This means you're limited to a maximum of 160 labels per file, and only if your file doesn't contain any comments or string data directives.
 Using the exact same string multiple times only counts as one string.
 For example, the following code consumes only 1 of the available 128 short strings, even though it uses 3 strings.

 ```
 .hello